walshbr/introduction-to-text-analysis/issues/exercises.md

 2. Take a few minutes and take seriously the following question: how do you read?
 What happens during the process?
 Describe it in 3-5 sentences.
 3. What kinds of technologies do you use for reading?
 4. How do you imagine that reading was different in the nineteenth-century than it is today?
-5. Use the Google NGram Viewer to track five different terms.
-How
+5. Use the Google NGram Viewer to track two different terms that interest you.
+How do you interpret the results?